build-on-aws/content/posts/securing-wordpress-on-lightsail-lock-down-your-server/index.md

 sudo rm -f $( find /opt/bitnami/php/logs -maxdepth 1 -iname 'php-fpm.log-' -type f | sort -r | tail -n +4 )
 ```

-We can use crontab to schedule the script.
-To edit crontab type the following command.
+We can use the `crontab` utility to schedule the script.
+To edit `crontab` type the following command.

 ```bash
 crontab -e
 ```

-The crontab format is five fields to set the time and day separated by spaces and followed by the script we want to execute.
+The crontab format has five fields to set the time and day separated by spaces and followed by the script we want to execute.

 > * minute (0-59)
 > * hour (0-23)